woss/git-gpg-remote-sign/README.md

 tail -f ~/.logs/remote-signer/git-signer.log
 ```

-you can test the `remote-signer` bu executing it and writing something in the `stdio` then CTRL+C or CTRL+D to stop it.
+you can test the `remote_signer` bu executing it then checking the logs where you will see error message 😉

 ```sh
 git add your-file